God of War (2018 video game): Release

-The game was released worldwide on April 20, 2018, for the PlayStation 4.
+God of War was released worldwide on April 20, 2018, for the PlayStation 4.
 In addition to the standard base game, there were three special editions: the Stone Mason Edition, the Collector's Edition, and the Digital Deluxe Edition.
 The Stone Mason Edition was only available in the United States and Canada and came with several physical items, including: the base game in a SteelBook case, a 9 in statue of Kratos and Atreus created by Gentle Giant, 2 in carvings of the Huldra Brothers, a horse, and a troll, an exclusive lithograph, a cloth map, a stonemason's ring, and a keychain of Mímir's head that talks.
 There was a variety of downloadable content (DLC), including an exclusive shield skin, as well as an armor set and another shield skin for Kratos, a PlayStation 4 dynamic theme, a digital artbook, and God of War #0 by Dark Horse Comics.
 The Collector's Edition came with many of the same items, minus the ring, the keychain, the carvings of the horse and troll, and the exclusive shield skin.
 The Digital Deluxe Edition came with all the digital content, minus the exclusive shield skin.
 U.S. and Canadian customers also received a Kratos and Atreus pin for pre-ordering the Digital Deluxe Edition.
 Pre-orders at select retailers received three skins for Kratos's shield.
 Pre-orders from GameStop or EB Games also received the "Luck of Ages XP Talisman", granting increased XP and Hacksilver gains and increased ability to trigger perks.

-In addition to the special editions of the game, a Limited Edition PlayStation 4 Pro bundle was available the same day as the game's release.
+In addition to the special editions, a Limited Edition PlayStation 4 Pro bundle was available the same day as the game.
 The bundle included the standard base game, a PlayStation 4 Pro console decorated with the runes on Kratos's axe, and a similarly themed DualShock 4 controller with the God of War logo.
 Additionally, an official tabletop card game titled God of War: The Card Game was released by CMON Limited on October 25, 2019.
 Created by Alexandru Olteanu and Fel Barros, players take on the role of the Norns, the Fates of Norse mythology, as they try to prevent Ragnarök with different combinations of characters and events from the game, providing many variations to completing the card game.